 How Long Do You Have to Respond to a Credit Card Lawsuit in Texas Justice Court?

-Again, if you miss this deadline, you risk losing the case and having a default judgment made against you.
-Because of this risk, it is critical to act quickly once you have received notice of a lawsuit.
+Again, if you miss this deadline, you risk losing the case.
+The court may enter a default judgment against you, so it is important to act quickly once you receive notice of the lawsuit.

 How Can Warren & Migliaccio Help Me With a Debt Collection Lawsuit?